paulsinclair51/briteTest/docs/LiteTest_Test_Internal_Guide.md

 ## Preface

-This document is intended for LiteTest users and contributors who need quick access to the definitions of terms used in LiteTest or to browse through the terms.
+This document is intended for LiteTest users and contributors who .

 For a list of other LiteTest documents and the LiteTest repository layout, see the LiteTest Documentation Guide (`LiteTest_Documentation_Guide.md`).